khaueviana/tracking-websites-visits/README.md

 - Moq: flexible mocking framework for unit tests.
 - Fluent Assertions: provides a set of extension methods for more readable assertions.

+## Releases

+### Alpha Version

+* The simplest version following the main requirements

+### Beta Version

+* A few improvements were added:
+ * An event naming convention should be established along with a base contract named `IEvent`.
+ * Application Service orchestrating the dependencies
+ * Encapsulate domain rules in the Domain Model layer, including Tracking Summary and Required Fields.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.